Serve open models using Hex-LLM premium container on Cloud TPU

 Request Cloud TPU quota

-In Model Garden, your default quota is four Cloud TPU v5e chips in the us-west1 region.
+In Model Garden, your default quota is 4 Cloud TPU v5e chips in the us-west1 region.
 This quotas applies to one-click deployments and Colab Enterprise notebook deployments.
 To request additional quotas, see Request a higher quota.